vodquang96/django-anymail/docs/sending/django_email.rst

 Even if you mark an attachment as inline, some email clients may decide to also display it as an attachment.
 This is largely outside your control.

+.. versionchanged:: 4.3

+    For convenience, Anymail will treat an attachment with a :mailheader:`Content-ID` but no :mailheader:`Content-Disposition` as inline.
+(Many---though not all---email clients make the same assumption.
+But to ensure consistent behavior with non-Anymail email backends, you should always set *both* :mailheader:`Content-ID` and :mailheader:`Content-Disposition: inline` headers for inline images.
+Or just use Anymail's :ref:`inline image helpers <inline-images>`, which handle this for you.)

 .. _message-headers: